 - Just can’t be bothered making an appointment

 I urge all men, especially African-American men, to take control of your health by scheduling regular doctor appointments, eating healthy, exercising, and managing the stress in your life.
 Your health is your most valuable treasure.
-Protect it.

 P.S. – If you are a prostate cancer survivor, please share your story on the Clark Atlanta University Prostate Cancer Registry.
-The registry encourages prostate cancer survivors to share their stories in an effort to reduce health disparities and improve the treatment, care, and long term quality of life issues that affect African-American prostate cancer survivors.
+The registry encourages prostate cancer survivors to share their stories in an effort to reduce health disparities and improve the treatment, care, and long-term quality of life issues that affect African-American prostate cancer survivors.

 Frederick J. Goodall, Mocha Man Style Publisher, and Editor-in-Chief